bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/A-list-of-all-of-my-articles-to-link-to-future-posts.md

 **How To Implement Native(ES6) Data Structures Using Arrays & Objects**

-*Smart data structures and dumb code works better than the other way around -“Eric S. Raymond”*<a href="https://bryanguner.medium.com/how-to-implement-native-es6-data-structures-using-arrays-objects-ce953b9f6a07" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+*Smart data structures and dumb code works better than the other way around -"Eric S. Raymond”*<a href="https://bryanguner.medium.com/how-to-implement-native-es6-data-structures-using-arrays-objects-ce953b9f6a07" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **Objects in Javascript**